cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 - GET request to instantiate/update building footprint and elevation information as instantiated for linked OntoCityGml instance according to OntoBuiltEnv for all buildings:
 > `/api/epcagent/add/ocgml_info`

+- GET request to initialise the OntoCityGml knowledge base at specified OCGML_ENDPOINT and upload previously instantiated and exported quads into it (this functionality is mainly kept for reference and the [Stack Data Uploader] should be used instead):
+> `/api/ocgml/initialise`

 &nbsp;
 # 3. Current EPC data instantiation workflow

-The following workflow refers to the state of the agent as of commit 05ce9c5bc20ad306d7ccfe81645c7e51fac06fac.
+The following workflow refers to the state of the agent as of commit `0f647a0348d8bbd682917df5e9671dc3c4f91e51`, but is unlikely to change soon:

 ### **1) Ensure instantiated OntoCityGml building data is available**
 The agent requires an available SPARQL endpoint to retrieve instantiated OntoCityGml building data (i.e. EPC data will only be instantiated for buildings with an OntoCityGml representation).
 This endpoint is specified as `OCGML_ENDPOINT` in the [docker compose file].
 The instantiated data needs to contain a coordinate reference system definition in the following form: